 Multitasking increases the chances that we will experience inattentional blindness.
 Did you know only 2% of people can actually successfully multitask?
-When our mind is focused on the text message that we just read, we increase our chances of seeing something else that might be on our workbook or other task at hand.
+When our mind is focused on the text message that we just read, we increase our chances of seeing something else that might be in our workbook or another task at hand.

 Inattentional Blindness vs. Change Blindness